-For the three months ended March 31, 2021, our net revenues were derived from both our diagnostic services and consumer products segments.
-For the three months ended March 31, 2020, our net sales were derived solely from our consumer products segment.
+For the six months ended June 30, 2021, our net revenues were derived from both our diagnostic services and consumer products segments.
+For the six months ended June 30, 2020, our net revenues were derived solely from our consumer products segment.

-The diagnostic service business commenced in October 2020 and expanded in February 2021 with the opening of our new Garden City, New York CLIA accredited laboratory.
-Our diagnostic service business is influenced by the level of demand for COVID-19 and other diagnostic testing, the price we are able to receive for performing our testing services, and the length of time for which that demand persists, as well as the availability of COVID-19 testing from other laboratories and the period of time for which we are able to serve as an authorized laboratory offering COVID-19 testing under various Emergency Use Authorizations.
+The diagnostic service business commenced in December 2020 and expanded in February 2021 with the opening of our new Garden City, New York CLIA accredited laboratory.
+Our diagnostic service business is and will continue to be influenced by the level of demand for COVID-19 and other diagnostic testing, the price we are able to receive for performing our testing services, and the length of time for which that demand persists, as well as the availability of COVID-19 testing from other laboratories and the period of time for which we are able to serve as an authorized laboratory offering COVID-19 testing under various Emergency Use Authorizations.

-While our revenues increased for the three months ended March 31, 2021 as a result of our new business line, we have made and will continue to make substantial investments to secure the necessary equipment, supplies and personnel to provide these testing services.
+While our revenues increased for the six months ended June 30, 2021 as a result of our new diagnostic services business line, we have made and will continue to make substantial investments to secure the necessary equipment, supplies and personnel to provide these testing services.
 There can be no assurance that our efforts to offer and perform COVID-19 or other diagnostic testing will be successful in the future or that the revenue and operating profits from such business will increase or maintain their current level.

-There are still numerous uncertainties associated with the COVID-19 pandemic, including the efficacy of the vaccines that have been developed to treat the virus and their ability to protect against new strains of the virus, people's willingness to receive a vaccine, possible resurgences of the coronavirus and/or new strains of the virus, the duration of business closures, the extent and duration of protective and preventative measures that may be adopted by local, state and/or the federal government in the future as a result of future outbreaks, the ongoing impact of COVID-19 on the U.S. and world economy and consumer confidence, and various other uncertainties.
+There are still numerous uncertainties associated with the COVID-19 pandemic, including the efficacy of the vaccines that have been developed to treat the virus and their ability to protect against new strains of the virus, people's willingness to receive a vaccine, possible resurgences of the coronavirus and/or new strains of the virus, the extent and duration of protective and preventative measures that may be adopted by local, state and/or the federal government in the future as a result of future outbreaks, the duration of any future business closures, the ongoing impact of COVID-19 on the U.S. and world economy and consumer confidence, and various other uncertainties.